ISUgenomics/bioinformatics-workbook/tutorials/wgcna.md

 plot(sft$fitIndices[, 1],
      sft$fitIndices[, 5],
      xlab = "Soft Threshold (power)",
-     ylab = "Mean Connectivity", type = "n", main = paste("Mean connectivity")
+     ylab = "Mean Connectivity",
+     type = "n",
+     main = paste("Mean connectivity")
 )
 text(sft$fitIndices[, 1],
      sft$fitIndices[, 5],
      labels = powers,
      cex = cex1, col = "red")
 ```

 ![](Assets/wgcna_soft_threshold-1.png)<!-- -->

 Pick a soft threshold power near the curve of the plot, so here we could
-pick 9 or 10.
-We’ll pick 10 but feel free to experiment with other
+pick 7, 8 or 9.
+We’ll pick 9 but feel free to experiment with other
 powers to see how it affects your results.
 Now we can create the network
 using the `blockwiseModules` command.
-The `blockwiseModule` will take a
+The `blockwiseModule` may take a
-long time to run, since it is constructing the TOM (topological overlap
+while to run, since it is constructing the TOM (topological overlap
 matrix) and several other steps.
 While it runs, take a look at the
 `blockwiseModule` documentation (link to
 [vignette](https://www.rdocumentation.org/packages/WGCNA/versions/1.69/topics/blockwiseModules))